-Acute attacks of hereditary angioedema do not respond to traditional treatments for hypersensitivity reactions (i.e., antihistamines, epinephrine, and corticosteroids) because these treatments target mast-cell mediated sequelae (i.e., due to histamine release), as opposed to sequelae of kallikrein-mediated bradykinin formation.

-The treatment options for HAE are usually divided into three categories: chronic long-term prophylaxis to reduce the frequency and severity of attacks, short-term prophylaxis to prevent attacks with known exposure to possible triggers (e.g., surgery or dental procedures), and ondemand treatment of acute attacks.
+Acute attacks of hereditary angioedema do not respond to traditional treatments for hypersensitivity reactions (i.e., antihistamines, epinephrine, and corticosteroids) because these treatments target mast-cell mediated sequelae (i.e., due to histamine release), as opposed to sequelae of kallikrein-mediated bradykinin formation.14 attacks with known exposure to possible triggers (e.g., surgery or dental procedures), and ondemand treatment of acute attacks.
 Androgenic steroids were the first drug class approved for use for this condition in the US.
 Danazol is labeled for the prevention of attacks of angioedema.
 The drug is also used for chronic long-term prophylaxis.
 Stanozolol was also approved with a similar indication, but this agent is no longer marketed in the US.
 Oxandrin (oxandrolone) and methyltestosterone have been used off-label for long-term HAE attack prophylaxis.